droidbaza/LogMePlugin/README.md

 ⚡️ LogMe — forget `Log.d()`, live smarter.

-If you want to debug like a god but hate writing boilerplate — this is your place.
+If you want to debug like a  but hate writing boilerplate — this is your place.

+---

+## 🤘 What does LogMe do?

+- ✅ Automatically logs function calls
+- ✅ Shows parameters and call site
+- ✅ Compile-time only — zero runtime overhead
+- ✅ No reflection — we’re not into that stuff
+- ✅ Kotlin 2.0 compatible — yeah, we live in 2025
+- 🍒 The cherry on top?
+Clickable link to the exact line of code.
+Boom — you're there.

 ---